vega/vega-lite/site/docs/encoding.md

 In addition to [`field`](field.html), [`type`](type.html), [`bin`](bin.html), [`timeUnit`](timeunit.html) and [`aggregate`](aggregate.html),
 [field definitions](#field-def) for `text` and `tooltip` channels may also include these properties:

-{% include table.html props="format,condition" source="ConditionalTextFieldDef" %}
+{% include table.html props="format,condition" source="TextFieldDefWithCondition" %}

 {:#mark-prop-value-def}
 ### Text and Tooltip Value Definition

 In addition to the constant `value`, [value definitions](#value-def) of `text` and `tooltip` channels can include the `condition` property to specify conditional logic.

-{% include table.html props="condition" source="ConditionalTextValueDef" %}
+{% include table.html props="condition" source="TextValueDefWithCondition" %}

 {:#detail}